miltonsim/formsg-python-sdk-v2/README.md

 - Verifying FormSG Header Signatures &#9745;
 - Create Medium article to explain the codes in detail
 - Improve README.md
+- Add a layer of check to ensure the correct Form is being submitted to API

 ## Usage